For Exclusive Offers & Latest Info: Enter your email!

 Today is another full day on the water and we can continue polishing our skills, look at some race tactics and do some spinnaker drills.
 By the end of the day, we’ll be ready to take part and ready for some cold beers ashore.

-We now have three full days of exhilarating racing, with the various courses being set nearer the time by the various committees.
+We now have four full days of exhilarating racing, with the various courses being set nearer the time by the various committees.
 Some days there is one longer race and others two shorter ones.
 It is fun, fully involved and time flies.
 At the end of each day you will have learned so much more and be ready for another fun evening in St Maarten.

 Disembarking the boat